 - Falmouth Village is Blooming Events

 - Our Cape Cod Bed and Breakfast Garden

 While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of adventures exploring Cape Cod’s finest gardens, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs for a relaxing stay before and after your day.